 - Amplifying learning

 - Delivering as fast as possible

 - Seeing the whole

 Kanban is good for managing products with an emphasis on continual delivery without overburdening the developers.
 Kanban is used to help teams work together more effectively.

 - Visualize the workflow (what you do today).

 - Optimize work by limiting the amount of work in progress (WIP).

 - Enhance the flow.
 If something is finished, start working on the issue with the highest priority from the backlog.

 Kanban promotes continuous collaboration.
-It encourages active, ongoing learning and improving by defining the best possible team workflow.
+It encourages active, ongoing learning and improvement by defining the best possible team workflow.
 Nowadays you may find smart and effective product management tools that help to find the right ways on how to do Kanban projects.
 Just look at how convenient Kanban boards in Hygger are: